 Information about discards is routinely collected through the existing MRFSS methodology.
 At the present time, there are no estimates of live discards from Headboats and only limited data from TX.
 The group discussed using the discard estimates from a special study of Headboats in TX for the period August-September 1999 (Dorf 2003) to estimate discard ratios.
 It was concluded that Dorf's data might not be representative since it was collected close to the end of the fishing season when the proportion of undersized fish is thought to be higher.
 Campbell et al. presented discard ratios for TX for the period May 2003-present.
 The group recognized that Campbell's work will be valuable for future assessments.
-But Diaz (SEDAR7-DW-58) showed that discard ratios for years previous to 2003.
+But Diaz (SEDAR7-DW-58) showed that discard ratios vary on an annual basis.
+Thus, the group was concerned about applying Campbell's discard ratios for years previous to 2003.
 The group recommended applying the MRFSS discard ratios estimated for the rest of the Gulf of Mexico (Table 3.2) to the TPWD and Headboat data series.
-The group also recommended that given some concerns raised by the SEDAR about appropriateness of applying MRFSS discard ratios to TPWD and Headboat surveys, an assessment run be conducted without discards to measure the sensitivity of the results to the discards estimates.
+The group also recommended that given some concerns raised by the SEDAR about appropriateness of applying MRFSS discard ratios to TPWD and Headbot surveys, an assessment run be conducted without discards to measure the sensitivity of the results to the discards estimates.